EthanHolen/object-manipulation/README.md

-# object-manipulation
+# xr-template
-Determining the best way to deal with grabbing multiple objects in unity
+Template for XR projects on the oculus quest (MacOS).